 ABOUT ME

 Born and raised in lowcountry SC, I spent my undergraduate years working as a Legislative Aide at the SC House of Representatives.
 The opportunity to work closely with legislators in the SC House of Representatives catalyzed my academic journey in Political Science.
-I entered the South Carolina legislature as a Black woman from rural South Carolina, raised in a single-parent, low-income household, and first-generation student.
+I entered the South Carolina legislature as a Black woman from rural South Carolina, raised in a single-parent, low-income household, and a first-generation student.
 My humble beginnings are an additional lens through which I would understand legislative politics and the intricacies of identity, representation, and political behavior.

 In my free time, I enjoy reading memoirs and spending time outdoors.